Vimal-Krishna/vimal-krishna.github.io/_posts/2020-05-10-the-docker-macvlan-network.md

 ````
 **Step5**: Enable communication between container and host.

-By default, the docker container on mac0 will not be able to communicate with the docker host.
+By default, the docker container on mac1 will not be able to communicate with the docker host on eth1.
 This is by design with macvlan networks.

 ````bash
 c2af4dbe07ce:/ # ping -c 1 10.0.2.4